FTC Disclosure - If you make a purchase via a link on this site, Card Making Circle may receive a small commission on the transaction.

 Knowing a person's birth flower can inspire your card ideas as different flowers represent different months .
 Each flower has it's own meaning and symbolism.

-(Flowers and meanings will vary depending on wherever you live in the world).
+Flowers and meanings will vary depending on your location

 These two 4" square cards were created with patterned paper.

 Twist matching twine around the piece of 4" square patterned paper three times crossing over on each turn.
 Stick the ends of the twine on the back with tape.
 Spread out in a fan pattern.